Constraints on Primordial-black-hole Population and Cosmic Expansion History from GWTC-3: Introduction

 In this work, we simultaneously infer the cosmic expansion history with the BBH population properties under the PBH scenario using GWTC-3 data release.
 The remainder of this paper is organized as follows.
-In \Sec{PBH}, we consider three different PBH mass spectra and review the merger rate density distribution of PBH binaries that is needed in the data analyses.
+In \Sec{PBH}, we consider three different PBH mass spectra and review the merger rate density distribution of PBH binaries.
+In \Sec{ABHPBH}, we introduce a mixed model which contains BBHs from both the ABH and PBH channels.
 In \Sec{Bayes}, we describe the hierarchical Bayesian inference used to infer the model parameters.
-In \Sec{results}, we present the constraints on the Hubble constant and the PBH population properties.
+In \Sec{results}, we present the constraints on the Hubble constant, the PBH and ABH+PBH population properties.
 Finally, we present our conclusions in \Sec{conclusion}.
-Additionally, we put full posteriors for the three models with different PBH mass spectra in the Appendix.
+Additionally, we put full posteriors for the three models with different PBH mass spectra and the ABH+PBH scenario in the Appendix.